slsa-framework/slsa/docs/spec/v1.0/threats.md

 </details>
 <details><summary>Tamper with artifact after CI/CD <span>(Build L1)</span></summary>

-*Threat:* Take a good version of the package, modify it in some way, then re-upload it using the original provenance.
+*Threat:* Take a benign version of the package, modify it in some way, then re-upload it using the original provenance.

 *Mitigation:* Verifier checks that the provenance's `subject` matches the hash